guimauvedigital/zodable/README.md

 ### `@ZodOverrideSchema`

 Need the maximum flexibility?
-You can override the entire schema for a field with the `@ZodOverrideSchema` annotation:
+You can override the entire schema for a type with the `@ZodOverrideSchema` annotation:

 ```kotlin
 @Zodable